wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-design-successful-virtual-event-using-microsoft-365/includes/introduction.md

 - Design an inclusive virtual event
 - Create accessible presentations and videos
 - Manage virtual events to be more inclusive and engaging
-- Review your events success and plan future improvements
+- Review how your event went and identify opportunities for improvement
-- Understand how to gather insights from your event
+- Understand how to gather feedback and turn them into insights